Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Buffalo and its opponents have scored at least 56.5 points only twice this year.
+- Buffalo and its opponents have scored at least 57 points -- this matchup's point total -- only two times this year.

-- The average total in Bulls games this season is 57.7, 1.2 points more than Saturday's over/under of 56.5.
+- Bulls games this season feature an average total of 57.7 points, a number 0.7 points higher than Saturday's over/under.

 Buffalo Stats and Trends